Vivek-04022001/documentation/docs/backend/portal-actions.md

 : Actions that are available on every page of your site.

 User Actions
-: Actions that are available to users when they are logged in to your site.
+: Actions that are available to users when they're logged in to your site.

 Each of these action categories serves a different purpose and is intended for use in specific areas of the site.
 For example, object actions are intended for actions that are specific to a particular content item, while site actions are intended for actions that are available on every page of your site.